hlavacs/ViennaTypeListLibrary/README.md

 ## Usage

+VTLL is a single-header library, just include *VTLL.h*.
 The main starting points are types and lists of types.
 In this example, *A* is a type struct:

     struct A;